Here’s a listing of information and tools that will help as you go through your time

 in our department.

-Looking to plan your schedule or just learn about what courses are going to be offered?
+Looking to create a four-year plan or just learn about what courses are going to be offered?
 Check out the courses that will be offered in the next four years.
-Getting ready to schedule for Spring 2019?
-See the recommendations for which courses to take.

 Have a specific career path in mind, and wondering what courses you should take?
 Check out suggested courses for various career paths.